FreeFem/FreeFem-doc/source/introduction/new-features.rst

   - generator of meshL :freefem:`segment`, define multi :freefem:`border` and :freefem:`buildmesh` function.
   - basic transformation are avalaible: :freefem:`movemesh`, :freefem:`trunc`, :freefem:`extract`, :freefem:`checkmesh`, :freefem:`change`, :freefem:`AddLayers`, glue of :freefem:`meshL`.

-    It is possible to build the underlying :freefem:`meshL` from a :freefem:`meshS` with the function :freefem:`buildBdMesh`: :freefem:`ThS=buildBdMesh(ThS)` builds the boundary domain associated to the :freefem:`meshS` ThS and extract it by the command :freefem:`meshL` ThL=ThS. :freefem:`Gamma`
+    It is possible to build the underlying :freefem:`meshL` from a :freefem:`meshS` with the function :freefem:`buildBdMesh`: :freefem:`ThS=buildBdMesh(ThS)` builds the boundary domain associated to the :freefem:`meshS` ThS and extract it by the command :freefem:`meshL` ThL=ThS. :freefem:`Gamma`.

-* new FESpace with surface finite element type, see the section :ref:`surface Lagrangian Finite Elements <curvePkLagrange>`
+* new FESpace with curve finite element type

- - :freefem:`FESpace` :freefem:`P0` :freefem:`P1`, :freefem:`P2`, :freefem:`P1dc` Lagrange finite elements
+ - :freefem:`FESpace` :freefem:`P0` :freefem:`P1`, :freefem:`P2`, :freefem:`P1dc` Lagrange finite elements and possible to add a custumed finite element with the classical method (like a plugin).

 * as in the standard 2d, 3d, surface 3d case, the variational problem associated to surface PDE can be defined by using the keywords

   - :freefem:`problem`
   - :freefem:`varf` to access to matrix and RHS vector
-  - available operators are :freefem:`int1d`,:freefem:`on` and the operator :freefem:`int0d` to defien a Neumann boundary condition
+  - available operators are :freefem:`int1d`, :freefem:`on` and the operator :freefem:`int0d` to defien a Neumann boundary condition

 * visualisation tools